racket/rhombus/rhombus/static-info.md

 ## Rules for predefined forms

-Here's a summary of the static-information behavior of structure
+Here's a summary of the static-information behavior of classes:
-types:

- * A structure-type name bound by `struct` is a dot provider.
+ * A class name bound by `class` is a dot provider.
 It provides field-accessor functions, as in `Posn.x`.

- * As an annotation, a structure-type name makes any binding or expression using the annotation a dot provider.
-A structure type name followed by `.of` has the same effect; in addition, it associates any information implied by the argument annotations as static information for fields accessed from the binding or exression through a dot.
-For example, assuming a `struct Rect(top_left, side)` declaration, `r :: Rect.of(Posn, Integer)` causes `r.top_left` to have `Posn` information, with means that `r.top_left.x` works.
+ * As an annotation, a class name makes any binding or expression using the annotation a dot provider.
+A class name followed by `.of` has the same effect; in addition, it associates any information implied by the argument annotations as static information for fields accessed from the binding or exression through a dot.
+For example, assuming a `class Rect(top_left, side)` declaration, `r :: Rect.of(Posn, Integer)` causes `r.top_left` to have `Posn` information, with means that `r.top_left.x` works.

- * When a structure-type field has an annotation, then that annotation's static information is associated with a field accessed through `.`.
+ * When a class field has an annotation, then that annotation's static information is associated with a field accessed through `.`.
    In the `Line` example, the `p2` field of `Line` has a `Posn` annotation, so a `l1 :: Line` binding means that `l1.p2` is a dot provider to access `x` and `y`.

- * When a structure-type field has an annotation, then that annotation's static information is associated as result information for a field accessor accessed through `.`.
+ * When a class field has an annotation, then that annotation's static information is associated as result information for a field accessor accessed through `.`.
 For example, `Line.p1` gets the `Posn` annotation's static information as its call-result information, so `Line.p1(e)` has that information, which means that `Line.p1(e)` is a dot provider.

- * When a structure-type field has an annotation, and when the structure type is used as a pattern form in a binding, then the annotation's static information is associated with the argument pattern.
+ * When a class field has an annotation, and when the class name is used as a pattern form in a binding, then the annotation's static information is associated with the argument pattern.
 For example, `Line(p1, p2)` as a binding pattern associates `Posn` information to `p1` and to `p2`, which means that they're dot providers.

- * When a structure-type name is used as a binding pattern, any “downward” static information that flows the binding is checked for static information keyed by the structure type's accessors, and that information is propoagated as “downward” information to the corersponding binding subpattern.
+ * When a class name is used as a binding pattern, any “downward” static information that flows the binding is checked for static information keyed by the class's accessors, and that information is propoagated as “downward” information to the corersponding binding subpattern.
 For example, if `Rect(tl, s)` as a binding receives “downward” information that associates (the